JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 At its core, I precompute the 8 rays on each square.
 A ray is all the potential squares a piece could slide to along a column, row, or diagonal in both directions.

-So for example here are some of the rays for the b4 square (stolen from the chess wiki, have i mentioned how dope it is yet...)
+So for example here are some of the rays for the b4 square (stolen from the chess wiki)
 ```
 East (+1)           North (+8)           NorthEast (+9)      NorthWest (+7)
 . . . . . . . .     . . .
 1 . . . .      . . . . . . .
 1     . . . . . . . .